fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

-## How Do Career Ladders In IT Companies Work?
+## How Do Career Ladders In It Companies Work?

 Each company does it differently but there is a general template.
 Most of the time the company will divide the salary brackets and